nxp-mcuxpresso/mcuxsdk-doc/boards/MCX/mcxw71evk/releaseNotes/topics/what_is_new.md

 	-   Correct handling of AddrType values in MonAdvReport generated from XML.
     ### Changed
 	-   Removed the Bluetooth LE Host library from the wireless_uart_host project.
-	-   Disabled use of Random Static Address for all applications.
+	-   Disabled the use of Random Static Address for all applications.

     -   Details can be found in github repository **nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/CHANGELOG.md**.